A Fool's Hope

 He says you lift up heavy burdens and put them on men's shoulders, but you yourself are not willing to lift one finger to move them, and gott damn if that isn't a perfect encapsulation of American conservatism, that is to say American supremacy, that is to say Republicanism, that is to say white christianity, that is to say modern fascism.

-It's an ideology dedicated to unnaturally gathering to themselves all the value human beings generatively create when they exist in society, in order to steal it for themselves.
-They then takes all of the natural costs of sustaining society, and all the unnatural unsustainable costs created by their grotesque perversions—not least of which is the blame for the robbery and the damage caused thereby—and tie it up into a massive bundle to put it on the backs of the very people they have robbed.
+It's an ideology dedicated to unnaturally gathering to themselves all the value human beings generatively create when they exist in society, in order to steal it.
+They then take all of the natural costs of sustaining society, and all the unnatural unsustainable costs created by their grotesque perversions—not least of which is the blame for the robbery and the damage caused thereby—and tie it up into a massive bundle to put on the backs of the very people they have robbed.
 As a single proof point out of millions, this is now a country where making somebody homeless is not a crime, but being homeless is.
 An impossibly cruel and unnatural state of affairs.

 So we are a land where things are made very hard for many, and very easy for some.
-I think this makes a nice fact-set for an operational principle with two main rules, and here is is:
+I think this makes a nice fact set for an operational principle with two main rules, and here it is:

 1) Hopeful people find people for whom life is made hard and make it easier, by repairing the brokenness that causes the difficulty.